 Example of error notification and prompts in the Carter's store

-Add an online chat button or customer service contact details on the checkout page for website so that the user can get professional help or advice from the store employee at any time.
+Add an online chat button or customer service contact details on the website checkout page so that users can get professional help or advice from the store employee at any time.

 Website checkout design — Victoria’s Secret online store